nathanboktae/q-xhr/README.md

 On the topic of MVC frameworks not needing jQuery, The [Angular] devs have adopted [Q] throught, and their [http service][$http] uses [Q]. q-xhr is a fork of that, with the following differences:

-- **No caching.** Caching is a [separate responsibility](http://blog.codinghorror.com/curlys-law-do-one-thing/) outside of doing ajax calls.
+- **No built-in caching.** Caching is a [separate responsibility](http://blog.codinghorror.com/curlys-law-do-one-thing/) outside of doing ajax calls.
+Hooks are provided to bring your own caching library or mechanism - see below.
 - **No JSONP.** JSONP has all sorts of security flaws and limitations and causes lots of burden on both client side and server side code.
 Given that [XDomainRequest is available for IE8 and 9](http://blogs.msdn.com/b/ieinternals/archive/2010/05/13/xdomainrequest-restrictions-limitations-and-workarounds.aspx), and IE6 and 7 [are dead](http://gs.statcounter.com/#desktop-browser_version_partially_combined-ww-monthly-201302-201402), it should be avoided IMO.
 If you want XDomainRequest support (which jQuery never did), let me know or submit a pull request!
 - **Interceptors are applied in order.** I guess [angular] had some backward compatibility they were tied to do so something funky by applying request handlers in reverse but response handlers in order, but I don't have backward compatibility issues so it works like you'd expect.
 - **The default JSON transform is only applied if the response content is `application/json`**.
 [Angular] was doing something odd by sniffing all content via regex matching and then converting it to JSON if it matched.
 Why?
 Geez people set your `Content-Type` correctly already.
 Not to mention content sniffing leads to [security issues](http://blogs.msdn.com/b/ie/archive/2008/09/02/ie8-security-part-vi-beta-2-update.aspx).